KhalidaK08/KhalidaK08/README.md

 - 📊 Skilled in **Advanced Excel, SQL, Python, and Power BI** for data cleaning, analysis, and visualization
 - 🧩 Experienced in translating business requirements into **actionable insights**
 - 🚀 Actively building and refining **real-world analytics projects**
-- 👯 Open to collaborating on **Data Analytics, Automation, and Visualization projects**
 - 💬 Ask me about **Excel (Advanced), SQL, Python, Power BI, Data Analysis**

 - 📫 How to reach me **khalidak08786@gmail.com**